pvgenuchten/training-gitops-sdi/docs/3-catalogue-publication.md

 - Users can go to the catalogue website and search for data
 - Applications such as QGIS and TerriaJS can let users query the catalogue, evaluate the metadata, and directly add the related data to their project
-- Search engines crawl public catalogues and include the records in their search results
+- Search engines and partner catalogues crawl the catalogue and include the records in their search results

 :::{.callout-note}
 An important aspect is proper setup of authorisations for general public, partners and co-workers to access metadata as well as the actual data files behind the metadata.
 A general rule-of-thumb is that metadata can usually be widely shared, but data services with sensitive content should be properly protected.
 In some cases organisations even remove the data url from the public metadata, to prevent abuse of those urls.
 If a resource is not available to all, this can be indicated in metadata as 'access-constraints'.